ebouchut/ebouchut.github.io/content/post/2017-02-12-my_bookmarking_workflow.md

 blog post I can do that from within Inoreader itself without even using the *Pocket Share extension*.

-For those of you more visually inclined here a review of Pocket by Steve Dotto.
+For those of you more visually inclined here is a review of Pocket by Steve Dotto.

 {{< youtube zGeF5XaQ2tU >}}